caderek/aoc-2023-lua/README.md

 # Advent of Code 3023 - Lua

 The repo contains my solutions for AoC 2023.
-I learn Lua from scratch with this event, so the code might (and probably is) suboptimal.
+I'm learning Lua from scratch with this event, so the code might be (and probably is) suboptimal.

 ## Running the code